alexantr/yii2-elfinder/README.md

 ### Configure actions

 For using elFinder you must create and configure controller.
-Full example with actions for elFinder's connector, `InputFile` widget, CKEditor `filebrowser*` params and TinyMCE `file_picker_callback` param:
+See complete example with actions for elFinder's connector, `InputFile` widget, CKEditor `filebrowser*` params and TinyMCE `file_picker_callback` param:

 ```php